 In December 2018, the Chicago Transit Board approved the award of the RLE Program Management Contract to HNTB Corporation.
 The RLE Program Manager will oversee the final environmental analysis and preliminary engineering work that is necessary to secure federal funding for the RLE project.

 The CTA hosted a public open house on Tuesday, February 13, 2018 at Gwendolyn Brooks College Preparatory Academy to provide information on the Preferred Alignment for the RLE Project.
 The meeting location was ADA compliant and accessible by public transit.

 This meeting was conducted in an open house format.
-CTA welcomed comments and feedback about the Preferred Alignment and potential impacts.
+The CTA welcomed comments and feedback about the Preferred Alignment and potential impacts.

 View the exhibit boards (2/13/2018)